Nirala Sweets

-Nirala Sweets was a confectionery chain store based in Lahore, Pakistan with 22 stores across various Pakistani cities, with 15 in the city of Lahore alone; and two stores in the UAE (one in Dubai and one in Sharjah).
+Nirala Sweets is a defunct confectionery store chain based in Lahore, Pakistan which used to have 22 stores across various Pakistani cities, with 15 in the city of Lahore alone; and two stores in the UAE (one in Dubai and one in Sharjah).

-Company history
+Nirala sweets was reopened by Ali Mahmood Khan in 2024 through a branch in Johar Town, Lahore.